Eder-2024/Project_3_Exploring_Ottawa-s_Urban_Dynamics/README.md

 ### Snow & Precipitation Impact (T-Tests)

-Snow and precipitation significantly affect the number of vehicles involved in accidents:
+Snow and precipitation significantly affect the number of vehicles involved in accidents.

-### Weather & Fatalities (Linear Regression & Correlation)

-All weather variables (tavg, wspd, prcp, snow) show statistically significant effects on the number of fatalities.
-However, the model has issues:
-- Negative R-squared (-inf): Likely due to constant values (fatalities always = 1), or small sample variation.
-- Multicollinearity warning: Weather variables may be too correlated with each other.
-Still, significance (p < 0.05) implies a predictable, though weak, relationship.

-### ☃️ Fatalities by Weather Category

-Mean fatalities are exactly the same (1.0) for both Cold and Warm weather.
-This implies that the fatal accident severity may not be strongly based on weather.
-This outcome could be due to the limitation of our dataset.
-Refer to limitation of dataset.

 ---
 ## Summary of Visualisation Charts